Captain Pronin

 Captain Pronin (Капитан Пронин) is a Russian animated cartoon parody series created by Mikhail Zaitsev.
 The series consists of four short animated films produced at Studio Ekran between 1992 and 1994, then expanded into a book series and a video game.
 Its story revolves around the eponymous protagonist, the grandson of Major Pronin, and his adventures which parody various film clichés.
+(Major Pronin is a character from Russian jokes, originated as a literary character created by Lev Ovalov, a James Bond-type super-chekist.)

 Premise

 Each episode begins with the depiction of the Morning in a Pine Forest painting that turns into the Joint Venture Filmpotrebsoyuz Pictures logo, a Metro-Goldwyn-Mayer parody with a roaring bear, which then throws a surrounding ring off, exploding the screen and revealing the episode's real title.

 The series follows the adventures of a Russian detective, Captain Pronin.
 After being raised and trained by his grandfather Major Pronin, he now serves in the police department (Militsiya) of post-Soviet Russia.
 By virtue of his office, Captain Pronin is engaged on missions to fight crime, wherein his extraordinary abilities and a fair bit of luck help him to emerge unscathed from tough battles with delinquents.